sghill/grunt-jenkins/README.md

 [jenkins_home]: http://jenkins-ci.org/

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt][grunt].
+Lint your code using [grunt][grunt].

 ## Release History
 ### `0.1.0` on 11-Nov-2012, from the Alaskan skies!